 3. 3D engraving

 At a touch of a button, CNC milling can create 3D engravings or carvings.
 The Milling machine can engrave graphics, ornaments to a fine piece of artwork.

-3D design process is practised on materials such as: Wood(of course), Acrylic and even metal.
+3D design process is practiced on materials such as Wood(of course), Acrylic and even metal.

 The multi-spindle router creates squiggly, curved lines with a batch of extensive CNC tools which highly resembles manual carving – but done at less time and reduced manpower.

 But there’s more than that.

 3d engraving on the CNC routers is similar to bright-cut engraving with V-point engraving tools.
 The G-code language (the encrypted dialect of the CNC routers) interprets the vectors and raster images from the results obtained by the software.
 The V-point can vary to 360 degrees.
-The tools mimic the cutting and texturing motion of hand tools such as roulets and burnishers (Source: Wikipedia — engraving) by removing material as the piece rotates on the 360 degrees rotary.
+The tools mimic the cutting and texturing motion of hand tools such as roulets and burnishers (Source: Wikipedia — engraving) by removing the material as the piece rotates on the 360 degrees rotary.

 There are two kinds for 3D engraving: surface 3D engraving and Subsurface internal engraving.